NorthOcean/Project-Erina/README.md

     --model_name example_model
 ```

-More options can be seen below in section `Options`.
+More options can be seen below in the section `Options`.
 Your new model will be saved at `./logs/YOUR_TRAINING_TIME_YOUR_MODEL_NAME/`.
 (For example `./logs/20200909-120030example_model`)

-## Train New Models on Your Own Datasets
+## Train New Models on Your Datasets

-If you want to train BGM on your own dataset, please make your datas into several `.csv` files.
+If you want to train BGM on your dataset, please make your data into several `.csv` files.
-Note that the size of the data matrix should be `4 * Number_of_Trajectory_Positions`, and each row should as follows.
+Note that the data matrix's size should be `4 * Number_of_Trajectory_Positions`, and each row should as follows:

 - The first row contains all the frame numbers;